alannotnerd/packer.nvim/README.md

       prompt_revert = 'r',
     }
   },
-  luarocks = {
-    python_cmd = 'python' -- Set the python command to use for running hererocks }, log = { level = 'warn' }, -- The default print log level.
+  log = { level = 'warn' }, -- The default print log level.
 One of: "trace", "debug", "info", "warn", "error", "fatal". profile = {
     enable = false,